JuanPabloDiaz/doc/_posts/platzi/2022-02-23-definitivoHTMLyCSS.md

 tags: neverstoplearning platzi html css
 ---

-"[The Definitive HTML and CSS](https://platzi.com/cursos/html-css/ "Curso Definitivo de HTML y CSS")" is one of the Platzi courses I took.
+"[The HTML and CSS Final Course](https://platzi.com/cursos/html-css/ "Curso Definitivo de HTML y CSS")" is one of the Platzi courses I took.
 In which I learned HTML and CSS from scratch, without prior knowledge.
 Learned all about HTML tags, semantics, CSS, how to style website elements, EM/REM measurements, box model and much more.
 I had previous experience but it helped me to get back and refresh some concepts to start my path as a web developer.

 <!-- BUILD WITH -->